The Mill (TV series)

 The Mill is a 2013 period television drama broadcast on Britain's Channel 4.
 It was developed by Emily Dalton using stories from the archives of the National Trust Property.
 It is based on real-life stories and people of the textile mill workers at Quarry Bank Mill in Cheshire, England, combined with fictional characters and events.
-The program is also filmed in Cheshire.
+The programme is also filmed in Cheshire.

 The first series, written by John Fay, is set in 1830s Britain during the Industrial Revolution.
 It was directed by James Hawes and produced by Caroline Levy.

 The second and final series, which began airing on 20 July 2014, is set between 1838 and 1842, four years after the first series.
 The series was cancelled by Channel 4 in 2014, leaving the story unfinished.

 Plot

 The Mill tells the story of life in Quarry Bank Mill in Cheshire during the 1830s through the eyes of central characters, Esther Price and Daniel Bate.
 Esther is played by Kerrie Hayes and is a young millworker who risks her own position to stand up for justice.
 Daniel is played by Matthew McNulty and is a progressive young engineer with a troubled past.
 Based on the extensive historical archive of Quarry Bank Mill in Cheshire and real people's lives, the series depicts Britain at a time when the industrial revolution is changing the country beyond recognition.
 The series deals with themes of worker's rights, safety in millwork, child labour laws and the political movement to improve these conditions.